Astra-exe/TDLF2025/api/docs/groups/matchesPairsPlayers.md

     ...
   ],
   "status": 200,
-  "description": "Information about the group matches" }
+  "description": "Information about the group matches with pairs players" }
 ```